hikkoiri/carbreacognitinter/README.md

 - [x] introduce "thanks for registering" modal
 - [x] fix that form is cleared after error (wtf? why is that the case?)
 - [x] fix `<a>` cursor
-- [ ] add password visibility toogle
-- [ ] implement "forgot password" functionality
+- [x] implement "forgot password" functionality
 - [ ] implement the complete i18n part of the project
 - [x] fix notification countdown timer
 - [ ] build AWS CDK script for cognito user pool
 - [ ] give inline invalid warning on empty input field
 - [ ] add Logged in as xyz label
+- [ ] add password visibility toogle